DevMountain/DevMtn-Node-Introduction/README.md

 ### Instructions

-Create a file called `index.js` in the server folder and open it.
+Create a file called `index.js` in root of the project and open it.
 We'll start by requiring the packages we installed earlier at the top of the file.

 ```javascript
 const express = require('express');
 const bodyParser = require('body-parser');
 ```

-This file now knows about the `express` and `body-parser` packages inside of our node_modules folder.
+This file now knows about the `express` and `body-parser` packages inside of our `node_modules` folder.
 Creating a server using express is as easy as invoking express and assigning it to a variable.

 ```javascript
 const express = require('express');